XeroAPI/xero-php-oauth2/README.md

 * Create a [free Xero user account](https://www.xero.com/us/signup/api/) (if you don't have one)
 * Login to [Xero developer center](https://developer.xero.com/myapps)
-* Click "Try oAuth2" link
+* Click "New App" link
 * Enter your App name, company url, privacy policy url.
 * Enter the redirect URI (something like http://localhost:8888/pathToApp/callback.php)
 * Agree to terms and condition and click "Create App".
 * Click "Generate a secret" button.
-* Copy your client id and client secret and save for use later.
+* Copy your client id and client secret and **save for use later**.
 * Click the "Save" button.
 Your secret is now hidden.

 ## Installation & Usage
 ### Composer

-To install the bindings via [Composer](http://getcomposer.org/), and add to your `composer.json`:
+To install the bindings via [Composer](http://getcomposer.org/), and add the xero-php-oauth2 sdk to your `composer.json`:

 Navigate to where your composer.json file is and run the command
 ```